VenturianTome/VenturianTome/src/4.Characters/4.1.Acachallas-Anti-challas/chapter_4.1.1_Billy-Acachalla.md

 - Johnny Ghost
     - Ghost is said to possibly be Billy’s biological father in ["Gmod Funny DEATHMATCH \(Garry's Mod)](https://www.youtube.com/watch?v=U49KwBKPgP0) \(from 8:41-9:00), having left him at the 7-11.
 This idea was created by the Siblings due to Billy accidentally calling Jimmy Casket “papa”
-    - Billy may also be Ghost’s father due to him being -- in the future, shown in []()
+    - Billy may also be Ghost’s uncle due to him being Ernie Ghost in the future, shown in []()

 - Maddie Friend
     - Maddie Friend is Gertrude’s sister as of [](), making her Billy’s adoptive aunt